wylieswanson/AgileCLU/README.md

 Basic Installation
 ------------------
 If you already have Python and the [Python Package Index, or PyPI,](http://pypi.python.org/pypi/setuptools) installed on your machine, the installation of AgileCLU is simple and straightfoward.
-If you do not have Python and easy_install on your machine yet, refer to the OS specific installation notes for the Python and PyPI installation methods.
-Otherwise, you can simply issue the following command (sudo is usually required on Linux):
+Simply execute the following command (sudo is usually required on Linux):

 	easy_install AgileCLU

 or,

 	pip install AgileCLU

+If one the above methods worked for you, you can skip the operating system specific installation notes and move on to Configuration, as you have now completed the installation of AgileCLU.
+If not, consult the relevant operating system-specific section that follows.

 Installation:Linux
 ------------------